Support and Services for Students with Disabilities

 Parents who suspect that their child is in need of specially designed instruction beyond that required in 22 Pa.
 School Code §4 (relating to academic standards and assessments) may request in writing that their child be evaluated under the criteria of 22 Pa.
 School Code §16.22.
-For additional information, please contact Shirley Murray, Coordinator of Gifted Services, at 872-9530.
+For additional information, please contact Dr. Theresa Kreider, at 872-9500 ext.
+2227.

 An Early Education Provider’s Guide to Early Intervention Services in Pennsylvania is available: